 - Students coming into Trinity Graduate School should typically have had at least 60 semester hours of liberal arts coursework, including a broad undergraduate background in the humanities and the natural and social sciences.

-- Pre-graduate studies should give evidence that the applicant have developed the ability to think independently and to communicate effectively.
+- Pre-graduate studies should give evidence that the applicant has developed the ability to think independently and to communicate effectively.
 Application materials will be carefully evaluated for writing skills.
 If a weakness is discovered, the student may be required to take extra study in English composition.

 - The applicant should note carefully the prerequisite course requirements for each program and take as many of those courses as possible at the undergraduate level.
 In most cases, if a student is qualified for admission but lacks the necessary prerequisite coursework, the deficiency can be removed through additional coursework at Trinity International University.